Best Practices for Setting Realistic Goals in ABA Therapy and at Home

 We created another short-term goal around hand-holding.
 Originally, when he would hold his sister’s hand, he would fall to the ground.
 When she bent down to pick him up, he’d take off running.
 We worked on tolerating handholding for varying amounts of time, starting at 30 seconds, one minute, and then moving our way up.

 Ultimately, these short-term goals were all directly related to this child’s long-term goal of reducing and eliminating elopement.

-What are your hopes for your kiddo?
-Where do you see your child in the future, and how can we work with your family to get there?Through ABA therapy, our team can work with you to create an individualized program that helps your child reach their fullest potential.
-If you’d like to learn more about Hopebridge’s ABA therapy and other complementary services like speech therapy and occupational therapy, please fill out our easy online form to schedule a diagnostic or ABA evaluation at one of our centers across the country.
+What are your hopes for your child?
+Where do you see them in the future, and how can we work with your family to get there?Through ABA therapy, our team can work with you to create an individualized program that helps your child reach their fullest potential.
+If you’d like to learn more about Hopebridge’s ABA therapy and other complementary services like speech therapy and occupational therapy, please fill out our easy online form to schedule autism testing or an ABA evaluation at one of our centers across the country.